flutter/packages/packages/pigeon/README.md

 ### Calling into Flutter from the host platform

-Flutter also supports calling in the opposite direction.
+Pigeon also supports calling in the opposite direction.
 The steps are similar but reversed.
 For more information look at the annotation `@FlutterApi()` which denotes APIs that live in Flutter but are invoked from the host platform.
 [Example](./example/README.md#FlutterApi_Example).